EhsanNikpey/IoT-Based-Classroom-Energy-Management-System/README.md

 ## 📸 Screenshots

-*Add screenshots of your Telegram bot, InfluxDB dashboard, and system monitoring here*
+* screenshots of Telegram bot, InfluxDB dashboard, and system monitoring will be added here*

 ---